The 15 Best Costa Rican Coffee Beans: What Happens When You Make Bad Coffee Illegal?

 • 100% Customer Satisfaction Guaranteed

-The beans for this roast from the La Isabela Estate in Tres Rios, where they are shade-grown and Rainforest Alliance Certified.
+These beans come from La Isabela Estate in Tres Rios.
+They’re grown in the shade and are Rainforest Alliance Certified.

 Little River Roasting Costa Rican La Amistad